FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 #### Method
 [ Describe the method used for the heuristic evaluation: procedure, number of experts, heuristics, severity scale considered, how was consensus done.]

+Heuristic evaluation carried out by the 3 members of the group, using the given template.
+Severity scale: 0 (No problem) to 4 (Critical problem).
+Method: Everyone did their own and then we discussed

 #### Individual Evaluations